top of page

 leggy black horse with brunette rider in tank top astide

-Hannah's history & experience
+Intrustctors's history & experience

 Riding and Instruction Background:

 Hannah's passion for horses has been a driving force in her life, shaping her approach to horsemanship and riding instruction.
-Born and raised in North Linden Columbus, Ohio, she has been involved with horses since her childhood.

 Her journey began at the age of 6 when she started riding sporadically on a family friend's horse.
+At age 13 she received a 5 month old colt who she still owns to this day.

 At the young age of 15 in 2010, Hannah started working at an equine assisted therapy and learning center, where she gained valuable experience in horse training and teaching.
+The facility also had a breeding program she assisted in for 3 years.

 She assisted with therapy sessions for emotionally distressed youth, families, and children on the autism spectrum, deepening her understanding of people and their diverse needs.
 For nearly eight years, she dedicated herself to this program, facilitating EAL/EAP sessions, conducting riding lessons, leading 4H groups, organizing pony parties, and hosting various events and volunteer organizations.
 Interacting with the public and youth in different settings allowed her to thrive in diverse environments.

-In 2013, Hannah joined Nationwide Children's Hospital, where she worked on the Rehabilitation floor, providing care for individuals with spinal and brain injuries.
+In 2013, Hannah joined the workforce at Nationwide Children's Hospital, where she worked on the Rehabilitation floor, providing care for individuals with spinal and brain injuries.
 She also cared for children with varying levels of physical abilities, offering support and companionship during their stay.
 Her experience working with individuals with special needs, both medical and behavioral, equipped her to cater to a wide range of riders and adapt their lessons accordingly.
 She holds training certifications in CPR and First Aid.

 Currently, Hannah is pursuing certifications related to sports psychology and rider mental health to further enhance her expertise and provide evidence of her training and experience in these areas.

 While Hannah used to teach lessons at clients' homes or barns more frequently before 2020, her visits are now limited.
-Over the years, she has instructed hundreds of students, some of whom have been with her since the beginning, while others seek specific lessons before moving on to other trainers.
+Over the years, she has instructed hundreds of students, some of whom have been with her since the beginning, over 9 years ago, while others seek specific lessons before moving on to other trainers.
 Her focus is always on ethical and safe yet empowering learning, prioritizing the development of good horsemanship basics before advancing to higher competitive levels.
 Hannah understands the challenges faced by beginners, as she has personally dealt with ADHD and extreme anxiety.
 Her deep empathy for these struggles motivates her to provide extra assistance to those who need it.

 Throughout her career, Hannah has taught at various locations, including Northup Heritage Farm, Equine Partners Unlimited, private barns across the city, Jasper Farms in Baltimore, and Beautiful Shoes in Dublin between 2019 and 2021.
 There have been periods where she taught up to 52 hours of lessons per week with a waitlist of 12.
 Despite the location, a quarter of her current students commute an hour or more for their lessons, which has been the case for the past three years.
-Hannah acknowledges that her program is not for everyone but encourages those who have been searching for a while to try a lesson with her.
+Hannah acknowledges that her program is not for everyone but encourages those who have been searching for a while to "find the right place" to try a lesson with her.

 Training Background: